 Virtual classes are not impacted by any changes to in-person classes.

 Our virtual classes have the same emphasis on individual attention, community interaction, and socialization as our in-person classes.
 For this reason, we limit our virtual classes to 14 students.

 We strongly encourage families to join a virtual class waitlist.
 We are prepared to launch additional virtual classes to meet interest!
 Alternatively, if you have a group of friends or a pandemic pod who would like a private enrichment class or classes, please let us know using this form.

 All of our recreational dance classes are 55 minutes long.
-All of our competitive dance classes are 55 minutes long, except for ballet and modern which are 90 minutes long.
+All of our competitive dance classes are 55 minutes long in our 2020-21 program year.